The epidemic thunderstorm asthma forecast operates during the Victorian grass pollen season (1 October – 31 December).

 - have a reliever appropriately available (as discussed with your doctor or pharmacist)

-- remind themselves of their asthma action plan and asthma first aid.
+- remind themselves of their asthma action plan and have practical knowledge of the four steps of asthma first aid.

 On a high risk day the department will issue up-to-date relevant advice and warnings on the VicEmergency warning platform.

-The forecast will not be updated after 12:30pm on a given day, and any further updates will be posted on the VicEmergency website and app.
+The forecast for the current day is only updated once, at approximately 12:30pm, any further updates (such as public advice and warnings) will be posted on the VicEmergency website and app.

 How is epidemic thunderstorm asthma forecast?